artiomchi/Dual-Battery-Widget/README.md

 dock battery along with battery status notifications.
 Unless this change has been merged in the custom kernel, it will not be sending these notifications

+**Update 2011-06-21: v0.7.2**
+[!]
+Service was losing the broadcast receiver for no reason...
+[!]
+Fixed the about dialog being "glued" to the kernel alert dialog in the settings area

 **Update 2011-06-20: v0.7**
 [!]
 Battery saving mode was too aggressive...
 Android killing widget..
 Battery status monitor service added
 [+] Monitoring the last time that the dock was connected (shown in the batt info screen)